Pometry/Raphtory/docs/source/scala/quickstart.md

     .waitForJob()
 ```

-Here, we run `Degree` algorithm on the graph which returns "in-degree" and "out-degree" of nodes in case of a directed graph i.e., incoming or outgoing edges respectively and "degree" of nodes in case of undirected graph representing the total number of edges.
-Additionally, we chose to write the output to a directory `/tmp/raphtory` using `FileSink`.
+Here, we run [{s}`Degree`](com.raphtory.algorithms.generic.centrality.Degree) algorithm on the {scaladoc}`com.raphtory.api.analysis.graphview.TemporalGraph`.
+In the case of a directed graph, the algorithm returns "in-degree" and "out-degree" of nodes i.e., the incoming or outgoing edges.
+In the case of an undirected graph, the algorithm returns the "degree" of nodes,x representing the total number of edges.
+Additionally, we chose to write the output to a directory `/tmp/raphtory` using {scaladoc}`com.raphtory.sinks.FileSink`.

 ## Puting it all together
 - Working with Local Deployment